Let’s be upfront: perhaps no country on earth divides public opinion quite like Israel does.

 The Best Places to Visit in Israel: Highlights of the Holy Land

 Ready to embark on a little pilgrimage?
-Things to see and things to do in Israel from the river to the sea.
+That’s great, but before you do, be sure to check out where to stay in Israel and book yourself an epic stay in accommodation worthy of your choosing.
+Then, continue on down to things to see and things to do in Israel from the river to the sea.
 Starting with the classic choice…

 Listen, I’m not in love with Tel Aviv.
-I did, however, find a 6 shekel falafel, a bouldering gym, and dope exercise parks… oh, and the dumpster diving is on-point too!
+I did, however, find a 6 shekel falafel, a bouldering gym, stellar Airbnb’s to stay in and dope exercise parks… oh, and the dumpster diving is on-point too!
 One way or another, ‘The White City’ has Israel’s main international airport and everybody visits Tel Aviv regardless; it’s the best place to go in Israel (or more appropriately, the only place) that offers this vibe.